Compute

 1. Back up the OS.

-The migration to HCE OS 1.1 cannot be rolled back.
+The migration to HCE 1.1 cannot be rolled back.
 Before performing the migration, you should back up CentOS including its system disk and data disks.

 2. Run the centos2hce1.py command to migrate the OS.